 Following the bit synchronization and correlation a frame synchronization pattern modulated carrier must be transmitted.
-The carrier must be FM modulated, according to the FM modulation as specified below, with a 32-bit (4-byte) pattern, which must be the Consultative Committee for Space Data Systems (CCSDS) Attached Sync Marker (ASM) for Embedded Data Streams pattern (Consultative Committee for Space Data Systems, June, 2001):
+The carrier must be FM modulated, according to the FM modulation as specified below, with a 32-bit (4-byte) pattern that defines the forward error correction scheme used in the AirLink frame.

-0x352EF853.